AustenLamacraft/tqm/problem-set-4/index.md

 here the $\bop$ fermion describes the impurity site: $N_{b,s}=\bdop_{s}\bop_s$.

 For $t=0$ and $\epsilon_b=-U/2$ the singly occupied, doubly degenerate impurity state has energy $-U/2$, with the empty and double occupied states having larger energy $0$ (this choice is made for simplicity).
 We can then ask for the effective Hamiltonian describing the singly occupied site.
-We've seen one way to do this in [Lecture 7]({{ site.baseurl }}/lectures/Lattice/)).
+We've seen one way to do this in [Lecture 7]({{< relref "../lattice-models/index.md" >}}).
 A second way is to use the __Schrieffer–Wolff transformation__ {%cite Schrieffer:1966aa %}.
 The idea is to perform a unitary transformation on the Hamiltonian that removes the coupling in the last term to lowest order.

 We write